Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Adapting Bayesian optimization for Sampling

-We can guarantee that the L2 error between GP-UJB and the target proportional $q(\theta)$ is controlled by the average-case interpolation error of the GP regression.
-Moreover, if an additional regularity condition is met, the former is specifically smaller than the later.
-This also supports the use of GP-UJB as it converges faster than the concentration of the GP posterior itself.
+We establish that the L2 error between GP-UJB and the unnormalized target $q(\theta)$ is controlled by the average-case interpolation error of the GP regression.
+In particular, if an additional regularity condition is met, the former is specifically smaller than the later.
+This also supports the use of GP-UJB as it converges faster than the concentration of the GP regression itself.
 In the following result, $\| \cdot \|_{L_2(\Theta)}$ denotes the L2 norm of functions on $\Theta$ under the Lebesgue measure.

 \begin{proposition} Let $g(\theta) := \phi^{-1}(q(\theta))$, that is, $q(\theta) = \phi(g(\theta))$.
 Suppose that $\phi$ is differentiable in $(0, \infty)$ with the derivative $\phi'$ satisfying $| \phi'(a) | \le \exp(a)$ for all $a \in (0, \infty)$.
 Let $U_n(\theta)$ be GP-UJB with the GP posterior $\mathcal{GP}(m_n, k_n)$.
 It holds for some constant $C > 0$ that